ludocode/pottery/docs/how_it_works.md

 - Instantiating the code.
 The code is in [`impl/pottery_compare_declarations.t.h`](../include/pottery/compare/impl/pottery_compare_declarations.t.h).
 The compare template mostly just wraps the user's configuration so it's not very interesting.
 However you can see the `min()`, `max()`, `clamp()`  and `median()` functions at the bottom look somewhat like idiomatic C.

 - Cleaning up.
 This is in [`impl/pottery_compare_unmacros.t.h`](../include/pottery/compare/impl/pottery_compare_unmacros.t.h).
 This undefines all macros used to instantiate the template, including the renaming macros and user's configuration macros.
-The template can be instantiated again with a different configuration.
+The template can be instantiated again with a different configuration (after cleanup; see [Exported Configuration](#exported-configuration) below.)

 ## Separate Header and Source Files